lue-bird/elm-review-mini/README.md

   - Trying to make all those changes backwards-compatible introduces even more layers and wires everywhere
   - Keeping all the examples and tests up to date becomes daunting and somewhat draining, unexciting work

-I know I could neither maintain them well nor would I be happy doing so.
+As a consequence, these big projects as a whole are more likely kept running by only a single (amazing) person, which sadly also makes the risk of abandonment or bus factor increasingly _scary_.
-And neither do I have hopes that anyone could.
+I know **I could neither maintain them well 🎈 nor would I be happy doing so**.
-For big projects run by a single person, the bus factor becomes increasingly scary as well and I'd be horribly sad for a tool as great as `elm-review` to become stale/abandoned.
+I have no hopes that anyone else could either.

-I'll try hard to find any simplification or anything that reduces the covered area/responsibilities of the project, even if it makes things more rough for users (performance, convenience, even beginner friendliness!).
+I'd be horribly sad for a tool as great as `elm-review` to become stale, so I'll try hard to find any simplification or anything that reduces the covered area/responsibilities of the project, even if it makes things more rough for users (performance, convenience, even beginner friendliness!).
 You have been warned: all your favorite APIs and tool interactions might get canned.
 Most things that seem rather simple and super cool will sneakily demand "just this edge case as well".
 Wait a few years and we have elm-review all over again.